danehobrecht/shadowtu.be/README.md

 - Comment History HTML | https://www.youtube.com/feed/history/comment_history
     - "Google - My Activity.html" must be locally available to the script to use the comment feature.

-## Compatability issues (subject to change)
+## Known compatability issues (subject to change)

 - Video premieres
-- Certain unicode characters in titles
+- Geometric unicode characters in titles